Steve improved his liver cirrhosis on a carnivore diet

 I have not heard from any other persons who have liver cirrhosis who use the Carnivore diet.
 I can’t recommend people with liver cirrhosis switch to a Carnivore diet, but perhaps my story may help them decide what’s best for them.

 Meat has saved my life.
-I did not switch to the Carnivore diet to lose weight, to build muscle, or to simply eat bacon and steak all day.
-I switched to the Carnivore diet because meat was keeping me out of the hospital, and allowed me to be a person again.
+I did not switch to the Carnivore diet to lose weight, build muscle, or simply eat bacon and steak all day.
+I switched to the Carnivore diet because the meat was keeping me out of the hospital and allowed me to be a person again.

 I did not switch to the Carnivore diet to lose weight, to build muscle, or to simply eat bacon and steak all day.
 I switched to the Carnivore diet because meat was keeping me out of the hospital, and allowed me to be a person again.